-Offering incredible flavor complexity and deep, almost candy-like sweetness, this is a truly delightful expression of the renowned gesha variety.
-Peach blossom, rose, and tropical fruit aromatics introduce a cup that sings with mouthwatering flavors of watermelon, strawberry, peach, and bergamot.
+Offering a nuanced flavor profile and delicate, wafer cookie-like sweetness, this coffee is a delightful expression of the renowned gesha variety.
+Subtle aromatics of floral honey and apricot lead to a truly elegant cup with flavors of fresh strawberry, kiwi, and bergamot.

 Following a long and distinguished career encompassing multiple coffee enterprises in the Tarrazu region, Ivan Gutierrez decided to focus on the production of top specialty coffee on his small farm in the sub-region of Quebrada Grande.
-This stunning wet processed gesha represents the inaugural 2021 harvest from Ivan and his family, the same year that another selection from their farm was awarded 1st place in the Costa Rica Cup of Excellence competition.
+This elegant honey processed gesha represents the second consecutive harvest that Passenger has had the privilege of sharing a microlot produced by Ivan and his family.

 Until recently, Ivan was primarily focused on large scale coffee production that has been a central focus of his family’s business for generations.
 Over time, he and his relatives pooled resources to purchase a number of plantations throughout Tarrazu, in Santa Maria, Monte Ray, and San Pedro.
 In 2000, Ivan and his three brothers founded the Montanas del Diamante Mill, a processing site and dry mill that swiftly established a strong international reputation for quality.
 Then, in 2016, Ivan decided that it was time to shift gears and chose to sell his stake in the Montanas Mill to his siblings.
 He still wanted to produce coffee, but his new vision was to pursue the highest possible quality on a much smaller scale.